Vineesha-utu/Mobile.iOS.UI/README.md

 ## 1. Adding Custom TextField

 In XIB or StoryBoard , drag and drop the UITextField as usual.
-But need to change the class as "SkyFloatingLabelTextField" and the module to UTUFramework as below
+But need to change the class as "SkyFloatingLabelTextField" and the module to "UTUFramework" as below

 <img src= "https://user-images.githubusercontent.com/62499361/80496873-623d5b80-8987-11ea-9a20-4521d630c615.png" width="250" height="150" />